What is Soda blasting?

 Is soda blasting better than sand blasting or grit blasting?

 Unlike grit or sand blasting, which work by abrasion, soda blasting works by shattering soda crystals and transferring energy to the surface coating, which then breaks off.
-The operator controls the process by reducing the air pressure used to fire the soda, increasing/decreasing water usage (when ‘wet blasting’ items), or increasing/decreasing media mix (where glass or other products are used to aid the cleaning process) as required.
+The operator controls the process by reducing the air pressure used to fire the soda or by increasing/decreasing water usage (when ‘wet blasting’ items).
 As the soda can be closely controlled it is one of the safest methods of cleaning.

 Is there any heat build up?